EmilyG101/csa-mp3/FRQ-Solutions/Q3/README.md

 - Working with String methods helped a lot in this question as `.substring()` and `.indexOf()` were used in this question.

 ## What I learned by doing this question:
-- I learned, finally, how to properly declare an array list correctly so that i wouldn't lose any points.
+- I learned, finally, how to properly declare an array list correctly so that i wouldn't lose any points in declaration.